vincent317/Zoom-Auto-Sign-in-Record/README.md

   - pandas
   - subprocess
   - tkinter

+# A Couple Of Settings
+  - After downloading Captura, make sure you install the FFMpeg video package (under the video setting), otherwise the video will lose frame.
+  - Change the Captura recording frame to **10**, otherwise the video will lose frame.

 # How should I use it?
   1. Make sure you have started Zoom and signed in.
      <br /> **Note.** Do not start Captura.  <br /> <br />
   2. Open terminal and do ```python gui.py```. <br /> <br />
   3. Entering your class time, meeting ID, class length, and meeting password (if there's one).